my1396/Econ-Study/_posts/2024-07-17-Format-Academic-Writing.md

 Some math style conventions

 - Variables should always be set in ***italic*** in both text and in equations.
+  - Identifiers (which can be superscript or subscript words, letters, or numbers) are not italicized.
+E.g., $M_{\text{girls}}=4.22,$ the symbol for mean is italicized, but the nonvariable identifier `girls` is NOT italicized.

 - Vectors should be in **bold** type.
 - Functions should be as roman type.
 E.g., $\exp, \ln, \arg$.
 - If you need to break one long expression, the math operator such as `+` should be on the next line.